Financial management model: 12 indicators, formulas and thresholds

 The management dashboard#

 The dashboard is the synthetic and updated version of the budget.
 It fits on one page, updates monthly (or weekly for sensitive topics) and focuses on indicators that trigger action.
-Bpifrance Creation insists on the fact that a dashboard must be "living", that is to say used and commented on, not archived.
+Bpifrance Création warns that a dashboard which is too complex, with too many indicators, is at risk of not being used regularly: a short dashboard that is read and discussed beats an exhaustive one that nobody opens.

 The cash flow plan#

 Cash flow is the lifeblood of the company.
-A cash flow plan projects collections and disbursements over 3 to 12 months and identifies periods of tension.
+A cash flow plan lists, for each month, every collection and every disbursement, and it is updated continuously (Bpifrance Création).
+The horizon is a management convention, not a rule: a rolling twelve months gives visibility, while a weekly view becomes necessary when cash is tight.
 It is the most operational tool for financial management, and the one that most often saves the company in the event of a hard hit.

 Margin analysis#